IridiumIdentity/iridium/site/docs/2.-Quick-Starts/quickstart-with-angular.md

 # Quickstart with Angular

 This quickstart will show you how to secure an Angular application using Iridium.
-First, you’ll need to navigate to https://conduct.iridium.software to log in to the Iridium management UI.
+First, you’ll need to navigate to [https://conduct.iridium.software](https://conduct.iridium.software) to log in to the Iridium management UI.
-You can choose Github or Google as your preferred provider.
+You can choose GitHub or Google as your preferred provider.
 After authorizing the application you’ll be redirected back to the Iridium UI.

 From here, select the “Create Tenant” button.